RedSoftwareSystems/easy_docker_containers/EXTENSIONS.GNOME.ORG.md

 ----- MENU ORGANIZATION PREFERENCES -----

 Container entries are sorted automatically, with running containers before stopped containers and names sorted alphabetically within each state.
+The menu height is constrained to the active monitor's work area, and scrollbars appear only when the list is too long to fit on screen.

-The extension preferences include container display options:
+The extension preferences include a container display option:

-- GROUP DOCKER COMPOSE SERVICES (Shows one compose menu per compose file, with compose-level actions and a Services submenu for individual containers.)
+- GROUP CONTAINERS BY TYPE (Separates containers into Docker Compose projects, single instances, and devcontainers — each group divided by a separator.
+Enabled by default.)

-When Docker Compose grouping is enabled, compose entries show the compose project name with a compose-specific icon, plus a running/total services count in the Services submenu.
+When this option is enabled, the menu is organized into sections divided by separators: Docker Compose projects first, then standalone containers, and finally Dev Container workspaces.
+Each compose file is collected under a single compose menu that shows the compose project name with a compose-specific icon and a running/total service count, exposes compose-level actions (start, stop, pause, restart) for the whole project, and provides a Services submenu for the individual containers.
 Running or partially running compose groups appear before fully stopped groups.

 ----- DEVCONTAINER SUPPORT -----